BIGEYE’S Technology Predictions for The New Year!

 Wearable Tech: Google Glass, Smart Watches and Fitness Tech

-Your iPhone 5 is great, but 2014 holds even more promise in terms of creating technological ease of use, utility and efficiency.
+Your iPhone 5 is great, but 2014 holds even more promise in terms of creating technological ease of use, utility and efficiency. [quote]As more companies see promise in wearable tech, these companies are beginning to offer numerous options in terms of devices and applications.[/quote]

 For instance, in 2013, Google introduced the Glass Explorer program, in which it offered Google Glass to a number of select participants.
 Glass has proven to offer tremendous opportunities as a way for people to capture their lives and to communicate with others, using head motions and a series of finger taps.
 Now, it’s up to leading development teams to begin creating apps for Google Glass, as well as other new technologies such as the Samsung SmartWatch, which interact with users’ cell phones to offer alerts and important information.